Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 In order to prove that

-observe that the \virg{$\supseteq$} inclusion follows from the fact that, by definition, $\MMM^\E$ is made of characteristic lines of $\E_{\D_1}$ which are also strongly characteristic by Proposition \ref{proposizioneNotturna}, so that all Lagrangian planes containing a line in $\MMM^\E$ belong also to $\E_{\D_1}$ (see also Definition \ref{defStrongChar}).
-Inclusion \virg{$\subseteq$} can be obtained by a straightforward computation: indeed the $3\times 5$ matrix whose first line is formed by the components of $\elle_1$ and the remaining ones by the components of the vectors spanning a generic Lagrangian plane belonging to $\E_{\D_1}$, is of rank $2$.
+observe that the ``$\supseteq$'' inclusion follows from the fact that, by def\/inition, $\MMM^\E$ is made of characte\-ris\-tic lines of $\E_{\D_1}$ which are also strongly characteristic by Proposition \ref{proposizioneNotturna}, so that all Lagrangian planes containing a line in $\MMM^\E$ belong also to $\E_{\D_1}$ (see also Def\/inition \ref{defStrongChar}).

+Inclusion ``$\subseteq$'' can be obtained by a straightforward computation: indeed the $3\times 5$ matrix whose f\/irst line is formed by the components of $\elle_1$ and the remaining ones by the components of the vectors spanning a generic Lagrangian plane belonging to $\E_{\D_1}$, is of rank $2$.
 The same result is attained by considering the line $\elle_2$ obtained by changing the sign of $\sqrt{\Delta}$ in \eqref{eqLineaNonLineare}.